xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-owncloud-with-dreamobjects.rst

     .. figure:: images/18_owncloud_with_DreamObjects.fw.png

-    * Clicking on this folder will show you the data in your DreamObject bucket linked to ownCloud.
+    * Clicking on this folder will show you the data in your DreamObjects bucket linked to ownCloud.
 Anything you keep, upload, or create there is stored in DreamObjects.
 Deleting an object inside ownCloud will remove the object from DreamObjects.